MyParcelCOM/docs/content/api/create-a-webhook/_index.md

 ```
 {{% notice info %}}
 For more information about the hook actions, see the resource page on [send-resource action](/api/resources/hooks/action/#send-resource).
-and for more information about the hook trigger, see the resource page on [hooks trigger](/api/resources/hooks/trigger).
+And for more information about the hook trigger, see the resource page on [hooks trigger](/api/resources/hooks/trigger).
 {{% /notice %}}